redis-developer/movify/README.md

 For development, use the `docker-compose.yaml` config file.

 Interfaces are defined at `backend/main.py` and `frontend/src/actions/Actions.js`.
-The interactions with RedisGraph are defined in `backend/redis_util/rg.py`.
+The interactions with Redis Graph are defined in `backend/redis_util/rg.py`.
 The specialized abstract classes provide the methods upsert, delete and get/props, which can be used without worrying about interfaces.